AlAg-95/Getting-and-Cleaning-Data-/Codebook.md

 indicate frequency domain signals).
 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

  tBodyAcc-XYZ
  tGravityAcc-XYZ
  tBodyAccJerk-XYZ
  tBodyGyro-XYZ
  tBodyGyroJerk-XYZ
  tBodyAccMag
  tGravityAccMag
  tBodyAccJerkMag
  tBodyGyroMag
  tBodyGyroJerkMag
  fBodyAcc-XYZ
  fBodyAccJerk-XYZ
  fBodyGyro-XYZ
  fBodyAccMag
  fBodyAccJerkMag
  fBodyGyroMag
  fBodyGyroJerkMag

 From this set of variables the meanvalue and the standard deviation were estimated for each activity and each subject:

 mean(): Mean value
 std(): Standard deviation

+### Variables' list
 This is the complete list of the dataset's variables.
  [1] "Activity"
  [2] "Subject"